|Nutrition Facts (per serving)|

 Carrots are one of the most popular vegetables in Britain and appear in British and Irish food in many, many guises.
-They underpin, soups, stews, casseroles and sauces.
-Their sweetness and colour make them a great ingredient when added raw to salads.
+They underpin, soups, stews, casseroles, and sauces.
+Their sweetness and color make them a great ingredient when added raw to salads.
 As a cooked side dish, they are considered less enticing and often pushed aside for sexier, more trendy vegetables.

-Well not any more.
-Take the simple carrot, give it a wash, top and tail just a little and roll in olive oil, a light sprinkle of sea salt flakes and pop into a hot oven.
-The transformation is astounding, the carrots keep their texture but come out of the oven sweeter than when they went in, thanks to the caramelisation of the natural sugars.
+Well not anymore.
+Take the simple carrot, give it a wash, top, and tail just a little and roll in olive oil, a light sprinkle of sea salt flakes and pop into a hot oven.
+The transformation is astounding, the carrots keep their texture but come out of the oven sweeter than when they went in, thanks to the caramelization of the natural sugars.

 So easy, you will probably never boil them again.

-- Take the washed carrots and trim the tops a little; do not remove the top simply trim down to a centimetre or two (1/2 to 1 inch).
+Take the washed carrots and trim the tops a little; do not remove the top simply trim down to a centimeter or two (1/2 to 1 inch).
 If the carrots are fatter than a middle finger, cut them in two (or possibly three depending on the size).
-Be careful to not make them two thin or they will shrivel in the oven.
+Be careful to not make them too thin or they will shrivel in the oven.

-- Lay the carrots and the onion segments on to a heavy baking sheet.
-Sprinkle over the olive oil *** the using your hands roll the carrots and onions around to make sure they are coated in a the oil.
+Lay the carrots and the onion segments on to a heavy baking sheet.
+Sprinkle over the olive oil then using your hands roll the carrots and onions around to make sure they are coated in the oil.

-- Pop the tray into the centre of the preheated oven and roast for 35 minutes or until the carrots are caramelised but not burnt.
+Pop the tray into the center of the preheated oven and roast for 35 minutes or until the carrots are caramelized but not burnt.
 The length of time depends on the thickness of the carrots, so keep an eye on them.